 In this recipe, the combo is juicy slices of ripe pear, pungent blue cheese crumbles and buttery toasted pecans.
 But feel free to swap in another seasonal fruit, such as sliced apple, grapes or pomegranate; another cheese, such as feta or chevre; or a different nut, such as almonds or walnuts.
 The dressing, with its tang of Dijon mustard balanced by an earthy sweetness from maple syrup, is universal enough to work with any of those substitutions.
 And the salad itself will pair beautifully with most dishes you make throughout the holiday season.

-Green Salad With Pears, Pecans and Blue Cheese
+Green Salad With Pears, Pecans and Blue Cheese4 to 6 servings

 From nutritionist and cookbook author Ellie Krieger.